turnermm/tocselect/README.md

 # tocselect
-Add TOC for selected page to sidebar or current page
+Add TOC for selected pages to sidebar or current page.
+A text selection box enables loading TOC for a new id.